 - Online course on ethical hacking/cybersecurity

-A career in ethical hacking will require a person to check for any vulnerabilities within different organizations’ computer systems, formulating ways to ensure the protection of information of an organization, communicating with clients, and delivering written reports after task completion.
+A career in ethical hacking will require a person to check for any vulnerabilities within different organizations’ computer systems, formulate ways to ensure the protection of information of an organization, communicate with clients, and deliver written reports after task completion.
 They must possess a thorough knowledge of computer tools, programming, and networking.